History & Philosophy

 Sophia Academy was established in 1999 as the only Christian school devoted to students with learning differences.
 Finding no suitable options for her daughter, Marie Corrigan founded the school with 11 students.
 Within 5 years enrollment soared to over 100 students, and in its seventh year, Sophia Academy secured SACS/SAIS accreditation.

 Seeing that many children who need more often get less, Mrs. Corrigan's vision was to provide a comprehensive academic experience.
 The acclaimed Orton-Gillingham method was chosen as the specific program to teach reading and spelling.
 The Orton-Gillingham method is a solid phonics approach that is multi-sensory, systematic, structured, sequential, cumulative and success-oriented.
-The Georgia Performance Standards guide the grade level curriculum and the "vision quest" per grade level supports a curricular collaboration that integrates enrichment activities to encourage and enhance high level thinking skills and deeper understanding.
+Common Core guides the grade level curriculum and there is much curricular collaboration that integrates enrichment activities to encourage and enhance high level thinking skills and deeper understanding.

 Extracurricular activities including clubs, sports, drama, and community service offer additional venues for student engagement and learning.